 Paul Schmidt has made a 3D-printed case for his Badge.
+He also added a toggle switch in parallel with the SET button to save his poor fingers during programming.
 A ZIP file with his STL files and instructions is at www.serpentwebsite.com/fileshare.htm.